genn-team/ml_genn/docs/usage/building_networks.rst

 Building networks
 =================
-One of the key aims of mlGeNN is to make it simple to define Spiking Neural Networks (SNNs) with arbitrary topologys.
-Networks consist of homogenous groups of neurons described by :class:`~population.Population` objects connected together with :class:`~connection.Connection` objects.
+One of the key aims of mlGeNN is to make it simple to define Spiking Neural Networks (SNNs) with arbitrary topologies.
+Networks consist of homogeneous groups of neurons described by :class:`~population.Population` objects connected together with :class:`~connection.Connection` objects.
-All populations and connections are owned by a :class:`Network` which acts as a context manager so a network with two populations of neurons could be simply created like:
+All populations and connections are owned by a :class:`Network` which acts as a context manager so a network with two populations of neurons could simply be created like:

 ..  code-block:: python